-The purpose of this page is to collect together key documents contrasting life-based and subject-based learning.
+The purpose of this page is to collect together key documents setting out life-based and subject-based learning.

 The Merged Action Curriculum is an example of how life-based learning might be organised.

-As the concept of life-based learning originates in Britain, the example of subject-based learning we are using is the National Curriculum in England at key stages 1 & 2 (the 5- to 11- year age range).
+As the concept of life-based learning originates in Britain, the example of subject-based learning we are using is the National Curriculum in England at key stages 1 & 2 (the 5-11 age range).

 We are keen to add relevant links to information about other curriculums operating around the world.
 Contact us here.